Andrii2004/Destroyed_russian_tanks/README.md

 - Add a separate model for a more detailed predict of the tank's condition
 - Add other groups of equipment, such as Infantry fighting vehicle , Armoured personnel carrier , etc.

+## 🤝 Contributions
+Feel free to contribute!
+Open an issue or submit a pull request if you'd like to help improve the project.
+All contributions are welcome. 🙌